Sausage Rigatoni is a hearty, easy dish made in 30 minutes with pasta, creamy sauce, spinach, and Italian sausage.

 Quick Tip

-Do you struggle to remember to pull out pasta water before draining the pasta?
-Here’s a trick: Place a strainer in the sink with a mug or heat-safe measuring cup in the center.
-When you go to drain, you’ll be reminded to pull out some water first!
+Do you forget to save pasta water before draining?
+Here’s a trick: Place a colander in the sink with a measuring cup in the center.
+When draining, you’ll be reminded to save some water first!

 - Creamy Chicken Pasta with mushrooms and creamy cheese